ibm-cloud-docs/databases-for-postgresql/getting-started.md

 # Getting Started
 {: #getting-started}

-This tutorial is a short introduction to using an {{site.data.keyword.databases-for-postgresql_full}} deployment. [pgAdmin](https://www.pgadmin.org/) is an open source administration platform for PostgreSQL, and provides many tools for managing your data and databases.
-[Download and install](https://www.pgadmin.org/download/) the version that is appropriate to your environment, and then follow the steps to connect it to your {{site.data.keyword.databases-for-postgresql}} deployment.
+This tutorial is a short introduction to using an {{site.data.keyword.databases-for-postgresql_full}} deployment. [pgAdmin](https://www.pgadmin.org/){: .external} is an open source administration platform for PostgreSQL, and provides many tools for managing your data and databases.
+[Download and install](https://www.pgadmin.org/download/){: .external} the version that is appropriate to your environment, and then follow the steps to connect it to your {{site.data.keyword.databases-for-postgresql}} deployment.

 ## {{site.data.keyword.databases-for-postgresql_full}}
 {: #postgresql-product-description}